epfldata/SimulationEngine/README.md

 - `gen-core/` contains the object programs generated by tests in `core`
 - `example/` contains the examples using class-lifting and message-passing
 - `generated/` contains the object programs generated by simulations in `example`
-- `library/` contains user-level library that you can include when designing simulations
+- `library/` contains a user-level library that you can include when designing simulations
 - `lib/` contains jar files for Squid library
 - `ecosim/` contains the legacy implementation of the economic simulation without using message passing
 - `docs/` contains known issues and their solutions

 [1] Zilu Tian, Peter Lindner, Markus Nissl, Christoph Koch, and Val Tannen.
 2023.
 Generalizing Bulk-Synchronous Parallel Processing for Data Science: From Data to Threads and Agent-Based Simulations.
 Proc.
 ACM Manag.
 Data 1, 2, Article 151 (June 2023), 28 pages. https://doi.org/10.1145/3589296

 [2] Leslie G. Valiant.
 1990.
 A bridging model for parallel computation.
 Commun.
 ACM 33, 8 (Aug.
 1990), 103–111. https://doi.org/10.1145/79173.79181

 [3] Zilu Tian.
 2023.
 Multi-Stage Vertex-Centric Programming for Agent-Based Simulations.
 In Proceedings of the 22nd ACM SIGPLAN International Conference on Generative Programming: Concepts and Experiences (GPCE 2023).
 Association for Computing Machinery, New York, NY, USA, 100–112. https://doi.org/10.1145/3624007.3624057